 - Parents and those with Parental Responsibility and/or relevant family members;

-- The child and/or his/her representative or Advocate where deemed to be age appropriate (See 8.1);
+- The child and/or his/her representative or Advocate where deemed to be age appropriate (see Section 8.1, Involving the Child);

 - The child's social worker and first line manager;

 - Health services staff involved with the child/ren - e.g. health visitor, Children and Young People Nurses, GP;